DirtyDabe23/public_Configs_Misc/Win11Instructions.md

-# Installing Windows 11: On a personal home computer
+# Upgrading from Windows 10 to Windows 11
 ## This is written by David J Drosdick

 # Getting PowerShell to Work